AdobeDocs/mix-modeler.en/help/harmonize-data/marketing-touchpoints.md

 ## Manage marketing touchpoints

-To see a list of the available marketing touchpoints, in the Adobe Mix Modeler UI:
+To see a table of the available marketing touchpoints in the Adobe Mix Modeler interface:

 1. Select ![DataSearch](../assets/icons/DataCheck.svg) **[!UICONTROL Harmonized data]** from the left rail.

 1. Select **[!UICONTROL Marketing touchpoint]** from the top bar.
-You will see a list of the marketing touchpoints.
+You see a table of the marketing touchpoints.

-In the list view, columns specify details about the marketing touchpoint:
+The table columns specify details about the marketing touchpoint:

 | Column name | Details |
 | --- | ---|